bytes-zone/bytes-zone/content/posts/my-take-on-the-four-rules-of-simple-design.md

 +++
-title = "My Take on The Four Rules of Simple Design" date = 2021-06-15 description = "A new series about designing simple systems."
+title = "My Take on the Four Rules of Simple Design" date = 2021-06-15 description = "A new series about designing simple systems."
 +++